 About Crops of the Future

-The Crops of the Future Collaborative is a public-private, multi-partner consortium convened by the Foundation for Food and Agriculture Research to accelerate global efforts to develop crops needed to meet food system challenges 20-50 years from now.
-Bringing together leading companies and research organizations, the consortium will leverage the knowledge, capabilities and financial resources of partners to expand the scientific understanding of traits that give rise to complex characteristics crops will need to adapt to changing environments.
+The Crops of the Future Collaborative is a public-private, multi-participant consortium convened by the Foundation for Food and Agriculture Research to accelerate global efforts to develop crops needed to meet food system challenges 20-50 years from now.
+Bringing together leading companies and research organizations, the consortium will leverage the knowledge, capabilities and financial resources of participants to expand the scientific understanding of traits that give rise to complex characteristics crops will need to adapt to changing environments.

 The Crops of the Future Collaborative will generate knowledge that will bolster the breeding toolbox for multiple crops, strengthening essential scientific efforts in areas such as: